Skip to Content

 North Cascades National Park

-Skagit Valley is located near the North Cascades National Park, which is known for its stunning mountain scenery, hiking trails, and wildlife.
-You can take a scenic drive along the North Cascades Highway or go hiking in the park.
+Skagit Valley is located near North Cascades National Park, which is known for its stunning mountain scenery, hiking trails, and wildlife.
+You can take a scenic drive along the North Cascades Highway or hike in the park.

 Padilla Bay National Estuarine Research Reserve